abdalrahman-ismaik/Vision-Based-Class-Attendance-System/backend/docs/MOBILE_INTEGRATION_GUIDE.md

 **Image Requirements:**
 - Format: JPG, PNG, JPEG, BMP
-- All 5 images must be provided
+- At least 1 image must be provided (more images = better accuracy)
 - Images should be pre-validated for sharpness by mobile app
 - Different poses/angles preferred for better face recognition